Spiritualism is a religion that embodies the main ideas of all religions: that there is a life after death, immortality, and the existence of a God.

 Spiritualism becomes the study of this earthly life’s purpose as Spirit here and now and as such empowers anyone to take charge of the development of their own Spirituality, continually aiming to progress and live life with a fuller understanding and a greater learning experience for the Spirit.

-It is through personal experience and expression by the study, consideration and application of the many aspects of the religion, philosophy and science of Spiritualism that the Spiritualist gains understanding and Spiritual growth.
-No one person has all the answers and Spiritualism becomes a continual personal religion to be lived, to nurture and enlighten the Spirit within us, here and now.
+It is through personal experience and expression by the study, consideration, and application of the many aspects of the religion, philosophy, and science of Spiritualism that the Spiritualist gains understanding and Spiritual growth.
+No one person has all of the answers and Spiritualism becomes a continual personal religion to be lived, to nurture and enlighten the Spirit within us, here and now.